suhaotian/3-tips-make-next-more-stable-demo/3-tips-make-nextjs-app-more-stable.md

 http.plugins.use(dedupeRequestPlugin());
 ```

-And we create another page `app/improved/page.tsx` to use the code:
+Create a new page `app/improved/page.tsx` that utilizes the `http.ts` instance:

 ```tsx
 // app/improved/page.tsx